Jones, Alexander, and HOMFLY-PT polynomials - the computational crown jewels

 In 1984, Vaughan Jones discovered a revolutionary polynomial invariant that transformed knot theory and earned him the Fields Medal.
 The Jones polynomial can distinguish knots that previous invariants could not, opening new connections to physics, algebra, and quantum computing.

-In this module, you'll explore the Jones polynomial and the classical Alexander polynomial, compare their strengths and weaknesses, and see how polynomial invariants succeed where simpler invariants fail.
+This module covers the Jones polynomial and the classical Alexander polynomial, compares their strengths and weaknesses, and shows how polynomial invariants succeed where simpler invariants fail.
 These tools are the most powerful instruments we have for distinguishing and classifying knots.

-The Jones polynomial V(t) is a revolutionary knot invariant discovered by Vaughan Jones in 1984.
-It's a Laurent polynomial that can distinguish many knots that other invariants cannot!
+The Jones polynomial V(t) is a Laurent polynomial that can distinguish many knots that other invariants cannot.
+It detects chirality: if a knot K has polynomial V(t), its mirror image has V(t⁻¹).

 | Knot | Jones Polynomial V(t) | V(1) |